sminez/sminez.github.io/content/2025-02-25_socrates-is-a-state-machine.md

 # Sans I/O: Oh, c'est le but

 Surprise!
 The answer is to do the sans I/O thing: who could have guessed.
-The problem we've made for ourselves is that we've burried the I/O operations we need to perform inside of our nice I/O-free protocol code.
+The problem we've made for ourselves is that we've buried the I/O operations we need to perform inside of our nice I/O-free protocol code.
 If we can somehow lift the that _out_ then we'd be able to reuse the same protocol code for both the blocking API and the non-blocking one.